Nopeming Sanatorium: History

 In its early days, Nopeming started off as two large cottages, one for adults and one for children, providing traditional fresh air treatment.
 Initial capacity was 30 beds, but quickly expanded to 50.
 Eventually, larger buildings were added to the grounds for a more hospital-like treatment setting, increasing patient capacity to 300.
 The grounds also included quarters for those who worked at the sanatorium, as well as a crematorium in later years.

 The sanatorium eventually became not only a place for treatment, but also one of education, socialization and community.
 Patients were given educational work to complete as soon as they were cleared to do so by a physician, and many completed school or college courses before leaving Nopeming.
 Besides regular grade school and high school instruction, the hospital also offered a night school in typewriting and shorthand.

 In May 1940, a murder-suicide occurred inside the hospital.
 During a largely-attended celebration for Mother's Day and National Hospital Day, a man named John Wintoniak confronted a Nopeming orderly named Alex Sufruk over money.
 Wintoniak shot Sufruk several times before turning the gun on himself.
 Sufruk died from his injuries an hour after the confrontation.

 As medications for tuberculosis became available, the need for the sanatorium diminished.
-While the transition to nursing home care began in the 1950s, by 1971 it officially became a nursing home for the elderly, known as Nopeming Nursing Home.
-A chapel room was added to the building in 1954 so residents could attend religious services.
+The transition to nursing home care began in 1957, when the Trudeau Building on Nopeming campus was renovated into a 42-bed nursing home for chronically ill patients.
+In 1971, the facility officially became a nursing home for the elderly, known as Nopeming Nursing Home.

 In 2002, the county decided to close the nursing home, transferring all patients to other facilities in the area.
 The official closing date was November 27, 2002.
 Over the course of the building's history, approximately 1,500 people died inside Nopeming.

 Recent years

 The property was purchased in 2005 for $1,050,000 by Twin Cities businessman Frank Vennes Jr..
 Vennes donated 40 acres of the property, including the buildings, to Fidelis Foundation of Plymouth, Minnesota, in hopes of eventually turning the building into a facility for troubled youth.
 However, Vennes was arrested in 2009 due to his involvement in a Ponzi scheme.
 Unable to follow through with plans due to Vennes having been their main investor, Fidelis donated the property to nonprofit Orison, Inc. in December 2009.
 They began offering tours in October 2016 to try and raise money for restoration costs.

-The crew of Ghost Adventures visited Nopeming in 2015 for their tenth season, marking the first official paranormal investigation.
+The crew of Ghost Adventures visited Nopeming in 2015 for their tenth season, marking the first official televised investigation.
 Destination Fear opened their second season in 2020 with their own paranormal investigation.

 Public tours continued until 2019, when the county shut them down due to fire code violations.
 Since then, Nopeming has sat abandoned and closed to the public, decaying due to weather and vandalism.